Maryam090/AppFolioManager/src/content/sections/our-values.md

 subtitle: Core Values
 title: Our Values
 description: >
-  App Folio is more than just an application management tool — it’s a platform built with purpose and a commitment to modernizing IT strategy.
+  AppFolio is more than just an application management tool — it’s a platform built with purpose and a commitment to modernizing IT strategy.
 Our values shape how we innovate, support our users, and help organizations drive smarter digital decisions at scale.

 list:
   - icon: "/images/icons/svg/detection.svg"
     title: Innovation
-    description: We continuously enhance App Folio to deliver cutting-edge features that simplify complex IT ecosystems and keep our users ahead of the curve.
+    description: We continuously enhance AppFolio to deliver cutting-edge features that simplify complex IT ecosystems and keep our users ahead of the curve.

   - icon: "/images/icons/svg/encryption.svg"
     title: Integrity